Let's Talk

 Integrate

 Website integration is essentially the process of connecting your website to other systems in your business in order to transfer data or other information.
-For example, when order data is linked to your order fulfillment system.
+For example, when order data is linked to your order fulfillment system, or when your website is linked to your CRM.

 Javascript